bcgov/bcdg/docs/working-with-data.md

 ### Geospatial Data

 The province's area, varied topography and predominantly natural resource based economy has positioned B.C. as a leader in geographic information management and generates a wealth of geographic information that is discoverable in the BC Data Catalogue.
-DataBC provides access to this information through a suite of unique applications and services that comprise [the B.C.
+BC Data Service provides access to this information through a suite of unique applications and services that comprise [the B.C.
 Spatial Data Infrastructure](https://www2.gov.bc.ca/gov/content/data/geographic-data-services).

 ## Standards